nellgrab/nellgrab/README.md

-- 👋 Hi, I’m @nellgrab
+- 👋 Hi, I’m Helena and I am a PhD student at LJMU.
-- 👀 I’m interested in astrophysics
+- 👀 I’m interested in Astrophysics
 - 🌱 I’m currently learning about GRB's
 - 💞️ I’m looking to collaborate on redback and other astrophysics github software
 - 📫 How to reach me : nellgrab@icloud.com